 What Documents Do You Need to Apply for CPP?

-Gather essential documents before starting your CPP application.
+You need to gather essential documents before starting your CPP application.
 Required information varies based on your situation and chosen application method.
-Having everything ready streamlines the process and prevents delays.
+If you have everything ready to go, you can streamline the process and prevent delays.

 Ways to Apply for Canada Pension Plan Benefits